MaeMilc/EPFL_Reinforcement-Learning-Project_Mountain-Car/README.md

 Alternatively, one can run cells seperately to produce the single plots.

-Note that in any case the reproduced plots will vary slightly from the plots found in directory `report_images` or the report itself, as there were no random seeds set.
+Note that in any case the reproduced plots will vary slightly from the plots found in the report itself, as there were no random seeds set.

 All further info can be taken from the documentation directly inside the notebook.